 The State of Qatar has one of the highest per capita waste generation rates worldwide.
 In 2012, Qatar generated 8,000 tons of solid waste daily (this is excluding construction and demolition waste which amounts to 20,000 tons additional waste per day).
 This number is predicted to reach 19,000 tons/day in 2032, with an annual growth rate of roughly 4.2%.1 Most of these wastes end up in landfills – in 2012, more than 90% of Qatar’s solid waste were sent to landfills although the government is intensifying its efforts to reduce this amount.
 This percentage is extremely high compared to many … Continue reading →

 Green living is an attempt to reduce an individual’s or society’s use of the Earth’s natural resources by altering methods of transportation, energy consumption, water usage etc. Green living aims to meet present ecological, societal, and economical needs without compromising these factors for coming generations.
-Reduction in the size of ecological or carbon footprint is the natural outcome of sustainable living.
+Also Read: How to Start Off-the-Grid Living Reduction in the size of ecological or carbon footprint is the natural outcome of sustainable living.
 Water pollution, soil contamination, air pollution, waste disposal, resource conservation, wildlife protection are the major environment challenges facing the mankind.
-When it comes to sustainability, every individual has a role to play.
-Any individual can adopt a green lifestyle. … Continue reading →
+When it comes to sustainability, every individual has a role to play. … Continue reading →

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.